enketo/enketo/packages/enketo-express/tutorials/10-configure.md

 Below is a complete list of all configuration items.
+These are set in the `config.json` file or environment variables as described [in the README](./packages/enketo-express#configuring-enketo-express).

 The **bold items** also highlighted with 👉 are important to set.
 Others are less important.

 ## app name